rsa17826/vex-plus-plus/readme.md

     - **toastStayTime**: how long the toast stays on screen in seconds.
     - **theme**: the theme used for the entire application.

-    - ### hitbox theme

-      - **attachDetectorHitboxColor**: the color of the hitbox of the attach detecors
-      - **showAttachDetectorHitboxes**: if true the attach detector hitboxes will be visible when hitboxes are shown
-      - **solidHitboxColor**: the color of the hitbox of the solids
-      - **showDeathHitboxes**: if true the deadly area hitboxes will be visible when hitboxes are shown
-      - **areaHitboxColor**: the color of the hitbox of the areas
-      - **showAreaHitboxes**: if true the non deadly area hitboxes will be visible when hitboxes are shown
-      - **deathHitboxColor**: the color of the hitbox of the deadly areas
-      - **showSolidHitboxes**: if true the solid hitboxes will be visible when hitboxes are shown

   - ### info